 Naturally, if the laminate planks have been installed on surface that’s not flat, they are likely to lift.
 Proper laminate instalment involves positioning boards over an even subfloor, which is a uniform area over the entire room with no bumps so the board can lay true.

 You can use a leveler to know if the floor is uneven.
 Make sure to take reads from all sides of the room, including corners.
-If you are getting bad reads, then you might have an structural problem.
+If you are getting bad reads, then you might have a structural problem.
+This is especially important when installing laminate flooring on uneven concrete, which requires special preparation.

 If this is not the case, laminate boards are likely to move around, resulting in floating and lifted floor.